socialdrones/designreview/README.md

 ### [Prospectuses for Empirical Research Papers on Social Drone Design](prospectuses)

-We produced prospectuses based on 5 key questions for research papers presenting empirical design studies on social drones, in order to consolidate and compare findings across studies.
+Research papers presenting empirical design studies on social drones have been initially characterized by producing "prospectuses" based on 5 key questions.

 ### [Design Concerns for Social Drones](design-concerns)

-We characterized the findings from research papers based on a framework relating *human-centered concerns* and *product design concerns*, which allows us to consoliate and compare design knowledge created through different studies.
+Findings from research papers were analyzed based on a framework relating *human-centered concerns* and *product design concerns*, which allows us to consolidate and compare design knowledge created through different studies.

 ## Contributing